qmk/qmk_firmware/docs/feature_ps2_mouse.md

 pretty much any two pins can be used for the (software) interrupt variant on ARM cores, the example below uses A8 for clock, and A9 for data.

+NOTE: due to implementation details of the EXT config, "any two pins", is currently limited to the Port-A (see tmk_core/protocol/ps2_interrupt.c)

 In rules.mk: